oracle-livelabs/partner-solutions/sample-livelabs-templates/create-labs/labs/7-labs-create-sprints-workflow/7-create-sprints-workflow.md

 To get started with Oracle LiveLabs Sprints development, you should have:

-* A GitHub Account (steps in Lab 1 Task 2)
+* A GitHub Account (steps in Lab 2 Task 1)
-* Installed GitHub Desktop on your machine (steps in Lab 1 Task 4)
+* Installed GitHub Desktop on your machine (steps in Lab 2 Task 3)
-* Set up Oracle LiveLabs partner-solutions GitHub Repository (steps in Lab 1 Task 4, 5)
-* Installed Visual Studio Code editor (steps in Lab 3 Task 1 Option 2) with LiveServer extension (steps in Lab 3 Task 2 Option 2)
+* Installed Visual Studio Code editor (steps in Lab 1 Task 4) with LiveServer extension (steps in Lab 1 Task 5)
+* Set up Oracle LiveLabs partner-solutions GitHub Repository (steps in Lab 3 Task 1, 2)
+* Set up GitHub Pages for your Fork (Steps in Lab 3Task 6)

 ## Task 1: Submit a Sprint Request to the Oracle LiveLabs